 Of course, the opposite holds true as well.
-Are you way off budget on a project and behind schedule?
-Then put pay increase negotiations on the back burner for now!
-If the scale of the work you do is disproportionate with the bump in salary you’ve been promised, you can still talk to your boss.
+Are you way off budget on a project or behind schedule?
+Then put pay negotiations on the back burner for now.
+If the scale of the work you do is disproportionate with the bump in salary you’ve been promised, you still can talk to your boss.
 Companies set budgets for pay raises before annual reviews, so don’t leave it until then.

-It's not a good idea to justify a raise with, "I need the money."
-Instead, prove that you deserve a pay raise by emphasizing your value to the company.
+Don’t just ask for more money.
+Give the decision-maker incentive to reward you.
+If you do little above the call of duty, your employer probably thinks you get paid enough.
+If you do more than expected, prove that you deserve a pay raise by emphasizing your value to the company.
 Document your accomplishments, then present your case to the decision maker when the time comes.
 Be specific, use examples, and include impressive feats such as:

 - Revenue you earned

 - Customer satisfaction you achieved

 - Solutions you implemented